A Survey of Deep Learning for Low-Shot Object Detection: One-Shot Object Localization

-In this method, $\phi_{\rm fused}$ is directly used for further components (RPN, RoI layer) in Faster R-CNN without other modifications.
-SiamMask doesn't achieve satisfactory performance since it tackles a segmentation task simultaneous.
-Nevertheless, as the first method for deep learning based OSOD, SiamMask proposes MS COCO benchmark for performance comparison and pioneers many future works on OSOD and sets up a baseline for future work.
+$\bullet$ \textbf{SiamMask}~\cite{Ivan2018SiamMask}.
+SiamMask is one of the early deep-learning-based methods for OSOL, which concatenates $\phi_q$ with the absolute difference between $\phi_q$ and the pooled embedding vector $v_s \in \mathrm{R}^{C}$ of $\phi_s$ to generate the aggregated feature map $\phi_{\rm fused} \in \mathbb{R}^{2C \times H_q \times H_q}$, as shown in \autoref{equa:SiamMask_fuse}.
+In SiamMask, $\phi_{\rm fused}$ is directly used for further components~(RPN, RoI layer) in Faster R-CNN without other modifications.
+SiamMask does not achieve satisfying performance since it tackles a segmentation task simultaneously.
+Nevertheless, as the first method for OSOL, SiamMask proposes a benchmark based on MS COCO dataset for performance comparison, pioneering many future works on OSOL and establishing a baseline for future work.